Nationalisation of Northern Rock: Northern Rock Foundation

 Prior to Nationalisation, the company donated substantial amounts annually to its own charity, the Northern Rock Foundation.
 Nationalisation ended the covenant requiring Northern Rock to remit a share of profits to the foundation.
-Instead, for the next three years the foundation will receive an annual £15 million payment from Northern Rock, whether it remains publicly owned or returns to the private sector.
+Instead, for the next three years the foundation would receive an annual £15 million payment from Northern Rock, whether it remains publicly owned or returns to the private sector.
 The foundation's shares were cancelled and compensated in the same way as those of other shareholders.

 Shareholders, hedge funds and legal action

 Two hedge funds that owned 20% of the bank, SRM Global and RAB Capital, took legal action against the government, regulators and individuals whose nationalisation of the bank, they believed to have been inappropriate, and a contributory factor to the current crisis.
 On 15 January 2008, a meeting was held at the 11,000 seat Metro Radio Arena to discuss the situation which then existed, where all but one of the proposals put forward by the hedge funds were rejected.
 In May Legal & General joined the hedge funds, as an "interested party".
-The hedge funds are to request that an independent valuer assesses the level of compensation and to argue that the bank's shares are worth more than the final price of their trading prior to nationalisation.
-This legal action is thought to have started on 8 May.
+The hedge funds requested that an independent valuer assesses the level of compensation and to argue that the bank's shares are worth more than the final price of their trading prior to nationalisation.
+This legal action was thought to have started on 8 May.
 A number of Northern Rock shareholders have also taken action in an attempt to get some level of compensation for their shares.
-Three North Labour MPs have agreed to hand a series of petitions in, on behalf of shareholders who lost hundreds of thousands of pounds when their shares were confiscated.
+Three North Labour MPs agreed to hand a series of petitions in, on behalf of shareholders who lost hundreds of thousands of pounds when their shares were confiscated.

 As of 6 July around about 10 firms had applied to value the bank.
 The Times reported on 3 August that Houlihan Lokey, BDO Stoy Hayward and L.E.K.
 Consulting were the three companies short listed by the government to value the bank.
 On 9 September The Times reported that Andrew Caldwell, a valuations partner at BDO Stoy Hayward had been chosen as the valuer, with a fee of £4.5 million.